FluxionNetwork/fluxion/README.md

 #Fluxion is the future
 Fluxion is a remake of linset by vk496 with less bugs and more features.
 It's compatible with the latest release of Kali (Rolling).
-Latest builds (stable) and (beta) [HERE] (https://sourceforge.net/projects/wififluxion/files/?source=navbar)
+Latest builds (stable) and (beta) [HERE] (https://sourceforge.net/projects/wififluxion/files/?source=navbar).
+If you new, please start reading the [wiki] (https://github.com/deltaxflux/fluxion/wiki/Tutorial)

 ## :scroll: Changelog
 Fluxion gets weekly updates with new features, improvements and bugfixes.